New Term, New Start – it’s not just for children!

 New Year, New Start – January 2020 Retreat in Woburn Forest, UK

 There are only 5 places at this new year retreat so secure yours now – if you are interested, book in a time to speak.
-We will look at what has and hasn’t worked in the last year, let go what has held you back from the future you want to see, and reset you with your focus for the year and a plan to get started.
+We will look at what has and hasn’t worked in the last year, let go what has held you back from the future you want to see, and reset your focus for the year and a plan to get started.

 Early Bird price starts at £1895 per person for a twin room for 2 nights until 30 September 2019.